jsdoc/jsdoc.github.io/content/en/tags-lends.md

 ## Examples

-In this example, we want to use a helper function to make a class named "Person," along with instance methods named "initialize" and "say."
+In this example, we want to use a helper function to make a class named `Person`, along with instance methods named `initialize` and `say`.
 This is similar to how some popular frameworks handle class creation.

 {% example "Example class" %}